Life Alert Medical Alert System Review 2025

 Life Alert costs up to $89.95 per month, depending on the package you choose.
 There is also a one-time shipping and installation fee of $197 for every package.

-A customer service representative informed me that you can only return your system within the first couple of business days before getting locked into a contract if the system is shipped to the customer.
-However, some locations send out a technician who will bring the contract with them.
+A customer-service representative informed me that you can return your system only within the first couple of business days before getting locked into a contract.
+Some locations, however, send out a technician who will bring the contract with them.
 If a technician delivers the system, there is no return window.

 Yes.
 The minimum contract length for Life Alert is three years.
 After three years, a month-to-month option is available.

-When the user presses the emergency button, an alert gets sent to Life Alert’s monitoring center.
-An operator will then speak with the user and connect them to the proper emergency services.
+When you press the emergency button, an alert is sent to Life Alert’s monitoring center.
+An operator will then speak with you and connect you to the proper emergency services.

-The Life Alert pendant and the Help Button are waterproof, so they’re perfect for use in the shower or the tub.
+The Life Alert pendant and the Help Button are waterproof, so they’re perfect for use in the shower and tub.

 At the moment, Life Alert does not offer fall detection.
-Life Alert feels that the technology is not reliable and that it raises a lot of false alarms.
+The company feels that the technology is not reliable and that it raises a lot of false alarms.